calebharris/fp_book_club_ts/docs_src/chapter_4.md

   orElse<T extends U, U>(this: Option<T>, ou: () => Option<U>) { ... }
 }

-// 5. `extends` keyword creates inheritance relationship export class Some<A> extends OptionBase<A> {
+// 5. `extends` keyword creating inheritance relationship export class Some<A> extends OptionBase<A> {
   readonly tag: "some" = "some";
   readonly value: A;